ploomber/ploomber/doc/api/spec.rst

 ``import_tasks_from``) in a training pipeline (``pipeline.yaml``)
 and a serving pipeline (``pipeline-serving.yaml``).

+`Click here <https://github.com/ploomber/projects/tree/master/ml-online/src/ml_online>`_ to see a batch serving example.

-`Click here <https://github.com/ploomber/projects/tree/master/ml-online/src/ml_online>`_ to see an example.
+`Click here <https://github.com/ploomber/projects/tree/master/ml-intermediate>`_ to see an online serving example.

 Loading from a factory
 **********************

-The CLI looks for a pipeline.yaml by default, if you're using the Python API, if you want to save some typing, you can specify a ``pipeline.yaml`` like this:
+The CLI looks for a ``pipeline.yaml`` by default, if you're using the Python API, and want to save some typing, you can specify a ``pipeline.yaml`` like this:

 .. code-block:: yaml
     :class: text-editor